nuwave/lighthouse-docs/docs/guides-schema-organisation.md

 The import statements are followed recursively, so it is easy to organize even the most complex of schemas.

-You can also import multiple files using a wildcard.
+You can also import multiple files using wildcard import syntax.
 For example, if you have your schema files like this:
 ```
 graphql/
   |-- schema.graphql